 Release date: February 17th, 2017

 Just as we’ve seen in many previous Dragon Ball games, you start out by making your own avatar character.
-There’s a few different races to choose from, and a reasonable selection of customisation options.
-You soon find yourself exploring an alternate world which brings together all the familiar characters from Dragon Ball, Dragon Ball Z, Dragon Ball GT, and Dragon Ball Super.
-The roster is huge, so fans won’t have to wait too long before they’re meeting up with their favourites.
-There’s two main parts to the gameplay, exploration and combat.
+There are a few different races to choose from and a reasonable selection of customization options.
+You soon find yourself exploring an alternate world that brings together all the familiar characters from Dragon Ball, Dragon Ball Z, Dragon Ball GT, and Dragon Ball Super.
+The roster is huge, so fans won’t have to wait too long before they’re meeting up with their favorites.
+There are two main parts to the gameplay, exploration, and combat.
 Exploration involves you flying your avatar around the game’s various large maps, which bring together classic locations from the series.
 Sadly, this experience is made a little less enjoyable than it could be because of the awkward flying controls.
 Having to hold down a shoulder button at all times feels unnecessary, and most of the time you’ll be wanting to hold down a second button just to speed up your flying to a reasonable speed.
 It feels a bit clunky.

-Your progress through the maps is hindered by various coloured barriers.
+Your progress through the maps is hindered by various colored barriers.
 The game’s pacing can be a little slow, with a fair bit of grinding for the energy required to break through these barriers.
 Energy can only be gained from battles or mission rewards, and you only get a very small amount at a time.
 Grinding battles in order to collect enough energy is essential.
-Fortunately, the developers did a decent job of making the grinding interesting with the relatively fast paced battles.
+Fortunately, the developers did a decent job of making the grinding interesting with the relatively fast-paced battles.

 Battles take place on their own smaller maps, with enemy characters scattered all over.
-Although the battles are turn based at heart, each action you select for your characters is then played out in real time.
-They’ll fly up to an enemy and hit them with an energy blast, engage them in fast paced close combat (with the player having some input into the result) or use a special attack which plays out in spectacular fashion.
+Although the battles are turn-based at heart, each action you select for your characters is then played out in real-time.
+They’ll fly up to an enemy and hit them with an energy blast, engage them in fast-paced close combat (with the player having some input into the result), or use a special attack that plays out in spectacular fashion.
 In fact, the whole thing might be a little too flashy for its own good.
-It’s good to see the developers put effort into recreating the show, but there’s a lot of cutscenes playing out during each battle, and it tends to slow everything down.
+It’s good to see the developers put effort into recreating the show, but there are a lot of cutscenes playing out during each battle, and it tends to slow everything down.
 You’ll also start to see the exact same cutscenes again and again once you’ve progressed a fair way into the game.